Samsung opens up iOS compatibility for its wearables

 We’re constantly looking for ways to enhance our offerings and we do this in part by listening to what our customers want – and that includes greater access to our cutting-edge wearable technologies with iOS support.
 By offering Android and iOS compatibility with our latest Gear devices, we’re giving users more ways to optimise their wearable experiences and connect to Samsung’s Galaxy of possibilities.

 Last year, Samsung’s flagship device hit a major roadblock when units of the Galaxy Note 7 started to combust and catch fire due to a battery problem.
-Meanwhile, the Gear S3 is widely considered to be one of the best smart watches available on the market.
+Meanwhile, the Gear S3 is widely considered one of the best smart watches available on the market.

 It’s possible that Samsung doesn’t want to slow sales of its wearables based on the unbecoming performance of its flagship mobile device.